How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 3. Scope of Work

-What Features Should the Website Have?: List the key features needed on the website.
+List the key features needed on the website.

 Example: “The website will include a homepage, about us page, service descriptions, an online booking form, contact form, blog section, and client testimonials.”